sccn/imat/README.md

 *[STUDY] = pop_clusterIMAtemplates(STUDY, ALLEEG, 'nclust', 5, 'pcs', 10, 'freqlim', [8 14],'dipole_locs', 'on', 'weightSP', 5, 'weightDP', 2);*

 Here we are clustering the previously collected spectral templates using 5 clusters and 10 principal IM spectral template dimensions to retain for clustering.
 We are chhosing to cluster on the alpha frequency range 8-14 Hz.
 We also choose complement clustering with dipole location.
 We assign weight 5  to the spectral templates and weight 2 to the dipole locations for clustering.

+The cluster indices and the distance of spectral templates in the cluster space are saved in *STUDY.etc.IMA*.

+     clustidx: [15×4 double]
+     distance: [15×3 double]

+*STUDY.etc.IMA.clustidx* consists of 4 columns: column 1 is the subject number, column 2 the IM index, column 3 the IC index and column 4 the cluster index - which cluster the spectral template was assigned to.
+*STUDY.etc.IMA.distance* has as many columns as clusters.
+Each column contains the euclidean distances of spectral templates to a specific cluster.

 **Plotting cluster results**